D3nii/D3nii/README.md

 ## Fun fact :zap:

 - I like to explore new student opportunities.
-Get in touch with me on Twiter to talk about any oppotunity, I'll be happy to talk about that. :pray:
+Get in touch with me on Twiter to talk about any, I'll be happy to have a conversation. :pray:

 <!--
 D3nii/D3nii is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile and it's heavily inspired by sagar-viradiya's profile.